 Looking for an impressive, but simple-to-make centerpiece for a timeless home cooked meal?
 Look no farther than this moist whole baked chicken infused with the flavors of fresh basil, garlic and onion.
-This is an elegant and contemporary take on a classic American staple that takes only minutes to prepare.
+This roasted chicken recipe is an elegant and contemporary take on a classic American staple that takes only minutes to prepare.

 The approach I use ensures juicy, flavorful meat complimented by beautifully browned crispy skin.
 Adding a bit of water to the baking dish and partially covering the chicken with foil delivers wonderfully moist meat without turning the skin soggy.
 With the aromatics added to the chicken and water, a rich aroma permeates the meat.
 You and your family or guests will savor this melt-in-your-mouth delicacy.

 Roasted Garlic Basil Chicken Recipe

 If you make this recipe, let me know!
 Pin it to your food board so you can come back and make it again and again.
 I hope you enjoy this amazing roasted chicken recipe as much as I enjoyed sharing it!